Frequently Asked Questions

 - What are the benefits of joining the RapidIO Trade Association?

-- What other major companies are involved in the RapidIO Trade Association in addition to IDT, Freescale, Texas Instruments and Xilinx?
+- What other major companies are involved in the RapidIO Trade Association in addition to ARM, Huawei, IDT and Western Digital?

 - Are there fees associated with the RapidIO Trade Association membership, and if so, how much are they?